Learn from 3 valuable lessons we learnt that took our family camping to the next level.

 Camping Lesson Number 2: Keeping Warm

-Don’t get lulled into buying the first cheap sleeping bag you see.
-You’ll most likely end up getting cold unless you keep your camping to hot late summer nights (and of course, that means a lot of trust in the British weather).
+Don't get lulled into buying the first cheap sleeping bag you see.
+You'll most likely get cold unless you keep your camping to hot late summer nights (which means a lot of trust in the British weather).

-The problem is a lot of those good buys you may find in non-camping shops is that the sleeping bags tend only to be 1-season.
+The problem is that many good buys you may find in non-camping shops is that the sleeping bags tend only to be 1-season.

 What's worse, there are not many kids sleeping bags made for the colder temperatures.

-If you get cold during the night at home, you may throw an extra blanket on top of the bed.
+If you get cold at home at night, you may throw an extra blanket on top of the bed.